 A core component to establishing replicability of findings is to formally compare network structures.
 One way to find out out whether network structures are different from each other is to use the Network Comparison Test (NCT) developed by Claudia van Borkulo that I described in a bit more detail in the last tutorial blog post.
 However, the NCT requires a lot of power to detect differences, so a negative result (p > 0.05) can mean (a) that there is no difference between networks, or (b) that you do not have sufficient power to detect differences.
 Note also that the NCT uses Pearson correlations by default, and there are many situations in which Pearson is not appropriate for your data.

 Therefore, we might want to complement the investigation of differences (e.g. via the NCT) with an estimate of the similarity of networks.
 One way to do that is to look at all individual edges via the NCT, and report how many of these are not different from each other.
-We did that for a paper forthcoming in Clinical Psych Science, where we compared each pair of 4 networks with each other:
+We did that in the above reference Clinical Psych Science paper, where we compared each pair of the 4 networks with each other:

 “Of all 120 edges for each comparison of networks, only 2 edges (1.7%; comparison networks 1 vs. 2 and 1 vs. 4) to 8 edges (6.7%; comparison networks 3 vs. 4) differed significantly across the networks, with a mean of significantly different edges across the 6 comparisons of 3.1 edges.